 What are the Attorney Fees to File a Claim for Camp Lejeune?

-The federal government caps attorneys fees at 25 percent for all Camp Lejeune cases.
 Our firm works on a contingency fee basis, meaning you do not pay anything unless we recover money for you.

 Contact Our Camp Lejeune Attorneys to Get Started Today